Full Depth Reclamation Stabilization Asphalt Milling Brochures & Links

 Full-Depth Reclamation

 Full-depth reclamation is a comprehensive approach to pavement rehabilitation.
 It involves the pulverization of the old pavement alongside a portion of the underlying materials, followed by thorough blending and compaction of the mixture.
 This method yields a robust and durable base, primed for the installation of a new pavement surface.
+In some cases, this technique is combined with concrete stabilization to further improve the integrity of the reclaimed base, especially in high-traffic areas.

 Contact Us for Soil Stabilization Today!